 In her paintings, Sarah Faux merges the seemingly disparate strands of figurative representation and gestural abstraction to construct sensual situations where raw female bodies drift in a state of liminality.
 Faux crops her subjects to focus on specific body parts, a compositional strategy that pulls the audience into an intimate, first-person perspective.
 Unable to identify a pronounced figure, we find ourselves gazing into flattened fields of color, parsing the faintly discernible scenes with a curious grin.

 Sarah Faux (b.
 1986, Boston) lives and works in Brooklyn, NY.
 Faux received her MFA in Painting from the Yale School of Art in 2015.
 She received a joint BA/BFA from Brown University and the Rhode Island School of Design in 2009.
 Faux has had solo exhibitions at Capsule Shanghai (Shanghai, China), M+B (Los Angeles, USA) Cuevas Tilleard (New York, USA), Thierry Goldberg Gallery (New York, USA) and at Stems Gallery (Brussels, Belgium).
-Faux's work has been exhibited in group shows nationally and internationally, including at Fredericks & Freiser (New York, USA), Blanc Art Space (Beijing, China), How Museum (Shanghai, China), Loyal Gallery (Stockholm, Sweden), Thomas Erben Gallery (New York, NY) and Fredericks & Freiser (New York, USA).
-Faux has participated in several residencies including Yaddo (New York, USA), Cuevas Tilleard Projects (Lamu, Kenya) and a fellowship at the Ox-bow School of Art (USA).
-In 2020 she will be artist in residence at the Swatch Art Peace Hotel (Shanghai, China).
+Faux's work has been exhibited in group shows nationally and internationally, including Lyles & King Gallery (New York, USA), Blanc Art Space (Beijing, China), How Museum (Shanghai, China), Loyal Gallery (Stockholm, Sweden), Thomas Erben Gallery (New York, NY) and Fredericks & Freiser (New York, USA).
+Faux has participated in several residencies including Yaddo (New York, USA), Cuevas Tilleard Projects (Lamu, Kenya) and at the Swatch Art Peace Hotel (Shanghai, China).

-Her paintings have been written about in Cultured Magazine, artcritical, Surface Magazine, Modern Painters, The Wall Street Journal, Interview Magazine, Hyperallergic, Artsy and Artsy Asia, among others.
-Her solo project was presented at Frieze New York 2019 in Frame section by Capsule Shanghai.
+Her paintings have been written about in Cultured Magazine, i-D Vice, artcritical, Surface Magazine, Modern Painters, The Wall Street Journal, Hyperallergic and Artsy, among others.